NVIDIA/cuDecomp/docs/api/f_api.rst

 cudecompDataType
 __________________
-See documention for equivalent C enumerator, :ref:`cudecompDataType_t-ref`.
+See documentation for equivalent C enumerator, :ref:`cudecompDataType_t-ref`.

 ------